11 Secrets to a Happy Entrepreneurial Life

 There will be occasions when your customers will not pay you.
 There will be occasions when the people who supply goods to you, or services to you will let you down.
 That is just the way it is, accept it.

-And thirdly, and possibly the most important, a lot of the time your customers will think all of these issues are actually your fault, and it is not.
+And third, and possibly the most important, often your customers will think these issues are actually your fault, and it is not.
 Just get on with it.
-Really there are no guarantees.
+Really, there are no guarantees.

 2) Know the Numbers